 It is with a great sense of optimism and hope that I write to you as we commence another exciting year at Whitefriars.
-The challenges of 2020 have taught us a great deal about how to be adaptable, self-reliant and resilient; how to be problem solvers and innovators and that by working together we can accomplish great things.
+The challenges of 2020 and 2021 have taught us a great deal about how to be adaptable, self-reliant and resilient; how to be problem solvers and innovators and that by working together we can accomplish great things.
 2022 was a great year, and as a College community, we saw great success.

 This past year has reminded us of the worth of community.
 It is the strength of our community which gives me the greatest cause for hope here at Whitefriars.
 Community, along with contemplation and service are at the heart of our Carmelite identity formed over 800 years ago on Mt.
 Carmel, by a small group of people who pledged their lives to Jesus in service of those in greatest need.